This webpage is being regularly updated. On this page you will find information about:

 This follows advice from the Joint Committee on Vaccination and Immunisation (JCVI).

-- all those 80 years of age and over, and frontline health and social care workers
+Priority Group 2.
+All those 80 years of age and over, and frontline health and social care workers.

 - The Pfizer-BioNTech vaccine is authorised in those aged 16 years and over, and the AstraZeneca and Moderna vaccines are only authorised for use in those aged 18 years and over.

-Priority group 6 – informal carers: Informal carers are also eligible in group 6, and further information as to how carers will be identified and invited for their vaccinations will be available within the next few days.
+Priority group 6 – informal carers.
 Note that where a cared for person is classed as ‘at risk’ and is housebound, and where it is clinically appropriate to do so, their carer will be vaccinated at the same time, if present.
+More information about vaccinations for unpaid carers can be found here.

 Timings of the vaccine roll-out